🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 Once the installation is finished, click the "Close" button – a restart of the application may be required.

-Running a BLE Peripheral Example
+Running a Bluetooth LE Peripheral Example

 The Silicon Labs Bluetooth SDK includes a few examples that you can run on the board.
 Let's take a look at the different examples included: